A More Intentional Way to Experience a Napa Valley Wedding

 I need a minute to warm up.

-And the thought of being photographed all day — in front of guests who traveled to Napa Valley just for us — feels overwhelming.
+And the thought of being photographed all day — in front of guests who traveled to Napa Valley just for us — can feel overwhelming.

 If that sounds like you, you’re not alone.